Return to the Blue Lagoon: Plot

-The trio arrive at a tropical island.
+The trio arrives on a tropical island.
 Sarah tries to raise them to be civilized, as the orphaned boy Richard was born and raised by young lovers on this same island.
-They grow up, and Sarah educates them from the Bible, as well as from her own knowledge.
-She cautiously demands the children never to go to the forbidden side of the island.
+They grow up, and Sarah educates them from the Bible as well as from her own knowledge.
+She cautiously demands the children never go to the forbidden side of the island.

 Eight years later, when Richard and Lilli are 10 and 8 years old, Sarah dies from pneumonia, leaving them to fend for themselves.
 She is buried on a promontory overlooking the tidal reef area.
 Together, the kids survive on their resourcefulness and the bounty of their remote paradise.

 Six years later, Richard and Lilli grow into strong teenagers.
 They live in a house on the beach and spend their days fishing, swimming, and exploring the island.
-Richard lets Lilli win the child's game Easter egg hunt and dives to find her an adult's pearl as a reward.
+Richard lets Lilli win the child's game of Easter egg hunt and dives to find her an adult's pearl as a reward.
 His penchant for racing a lagoon shark sparks a quarrel; Lilli thinks he is foolhardy, but the liveliness makes Richard feel virile.

 One day, Lilli awakens with her first menstrual period, just as Sarah told her.
 Richard awakens with an erection and suffers a nasty mood swing, which he cannot explain.
 They then get into an argument regarding privacy and Sarah's rules.

-One night, Richard goes off to the forbidden side of the island, and discovers that a group of natives from another island use the shrine of an Kon-Tiki-like idol to sacrifice conquered enemies every full moon.
-Richard hides in the muck and escapes unscathed, despite being seen by a lone native.
+One night, Richard goes off to the forbidden side of the island, and discovers that a group of natives from another island use the shrine of a Kon-Tiki-like idol to sacrifice conquered enemies every full moon.
+Despite a lone native spotting him, Richard hides in the mud and manages to escape unharmed.